Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights

 In the following, we present these five categories in turn.
 Before that, we briefly formulate the optimization process of adversarial attacks in image classification.
 Given a classifier $f(\mathbf{x}):\mathbf{x}\in\mathcal{X}\to y\in\mathcal{Y}$ that predicts a label $y$ for an original image $\mathbf{x}$, an attacker aims to create an adversarial image $\mathbf{x}'$ by perturbing $\mathbf{x}$.
 For iterative attacks, which fall into our first four categories, the adversarial image is iteratively optimized based on gradients:

-Here, $\mathbf{x}'_i$ is the intermediate adversarial image at the $i$-th iteration, $\mathbf{g}_i$ is the intermediate gradient vector, and $\mathcal{L}$ is the adversarial loss function.
+Here, $\mathbf{x}'_i$ is the updated image at the $i$-th iteration, $\mathbf{g}_i$ is the intermediate gradient vector, and $\mathcal{L}$ is the adversarial loss function.
 In order to speed up the optimization and ensure the image is in the original quantized domain (e.g., with 8-bit), a sign operation is commonly added to keep only the direction of the gradients but not their magnitude~\cite{goodfellow2014explaining}.
 Specifically, the gradient calculation in the baseline attack, PGD~\cite{kurakin2016adversarial,madry2017towards}, can be formulated as follows: